kubernetes-retired/heapster/README.md

 Using Heapster to monitor an OpenShift cluster requires some additional changes to the Kubernetes instructions to allow communication between the Heapster instance and OpenShift's secured endpoints.
 To run a combination of Heapster and Hawkular-Metrics, follow [this guide](https://github.com/hawkular/hawkular-metrics/blob/master/containers/README.adoc).

-### Running Heapster on CoreOS

-Heapster communicates with the local fleet server to get cluster information.
-It expected cAdvisor to be running on all the nodes.
-Refer to [this guide](docs/coreos.md).

-### Running in other cluster management systems.

-Heapster can be used to enable cluster-wide monitoring on other cluster management solutions by running a simple cluster-specific buddy container that will help Heapster with discovery of hosts.

-### Running in standalone mode.

-It is also possible to run Heapster standalone on a host with cAdvisor using [this guide](docs/standalone.md).

 #### Troubleshooting guide [here](docs/debugging.md)

 ### Community